 With so many excellent and distinctive campgrounds spread out around the state, it might be difficult to choose just one.

-A campsite in Georgia, on the other hand, allows guests to camp year-round and enjoy a lakeside setting.
+On the other hand, a campsite in Georgia allows guests to camp year-round and enjoy a lakeside setting.

 Certainly, Pine Lake Campground in Georgia is a great place to stay if you’re traveling to or from Athens, Georgia.